How many Exchange accounts can you add to a single mail profile in Outlook?

 To increase the limit to up to 9999 Exchange accounts, the following Registry value needs to be created.

-Note 1: When you are using Outlook 2013, it is also recommended to set the below Registry key to prevent some crashing issues.
-You can then also increase the above value to up to 370000.
+Note: When you are using Outlook 2013 or later, it is recommended to also set the below Registry key to prevent some crashing issues.
+You can then even increase the above value to up to 370000.

 Increasing the limit to 370000 Exchange accounts